Although pruning is never mandatory, it helps nonetheless to promote tree growth and fruit formation on fruit trees.

 - Learn more about fruit-inducing pruning.

-At the end of winter or at the very beginning of spring
+At the end of winter or very beginning of spring

 After having cleaned it up, thin the fruit tree branches.